 - Residential Treatment Center - - 1.
 Is accredited by nationally recognized organizations. - 2.
 Is licensed by the state, district or territory to provide residential treatment for medical conditions, mental health conditions and/or substance use disorders. - 3.
-An accredited health care facility (excluding hospitals, skilled nursing facilities, group homes, halfway houses, and similar types of facilities) that provides 24 hour residential evaluation, treatment, and comprehensive specialized services relating to the individual's medical, physical, mental health, and/or substance use therapy needs. - Rehabilitation facility an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements: - 1.
-It is operated pursuant to law. - It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
-The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service. - 3.
-It provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.). - 4.
-It keeps adequate patient records which include: (a) the course of treatment; and (b) the person's progress; and (c) discharge summary; and (d) follow-up programs. - Skilled nursing facility an institution or that part of an institution that provides skilled nursing care 24 hours a day and is classified as a skilled nursing care facility under Medicare.
+An accredited healthcare facility (excluding hospitals, skilled nursing facilities, group homes, halfway houses, and similar types of facilities) that provides 24 hour residential evaluation, treatment, and comprehensive specialized services relating to the individual's medical, physical, mental health, and/or substance use disorder therapy needs. - Rehabilitation facility an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements: - 1.
+It is operated pursuant to law. - 2.
+It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
+The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service.

-• Managed In-Network providers - The Plan may approve coverage of providers who are not currently shown as Covered providers, to provide mental health/substance use disorder treatment under the managed In-Network benefit.
-Coverage of these providers is limited to circumstances where the Plan has approved the treatment plan.

-• Transitional care Specialty care: If you have a chronic or disabling condition and you may be able to continue seeing your specialist and receiving any PPO benefits for up to 90 days after you receive notice of the change.
-Contact us, or if we drop out of the Program, contact your new plan.
+- 3. It provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.). - 4.
+It keeps adequate patient records which include: (a) the course of treatment; and (b) the person's progress; and (c) discharge summary; and (d) follow-up programs. - Skilled nursing facility an institution or that part of an institution that provides skilled nursing care 24 hours a day and is classified as a skilled nursing care facility under Medicare. - Managed In-Network providers The Plan may approve coverage of providers who are not currently shown as Covered providers, to provide mental health/substance use disorder treatment under the managed In-Network benefit.
+Coverage of these providers is limited to circumstances where the Plan has approved the treatment plan. - Transitional care you may be able to continue seeing your specialist and receiving any PPO benefits for up to 90 days after you receive notice of the change.
+Contact us or, if we drop out of the Program, contact your new plan.